little-sealion/YuanCareer/contact-list/README.md

     · Header
     - "Contact List"

-    · Content

     · Search Bar
     - input form
     - search the ContactItem by ContactItemContent
     - background-color change by on-click

     · Add contact
     - Button with " ADD "
     - router/link to contactCard

+    · ContactList
+    - randering all list of ContactItems

             · ContactCard
             - call ContactCard component
             - write an add button

-    · ContactList
-    - randering all list of ContactItems

         · ContactItem
         - Present a contact info with delete and edit function